Table of Contents

 d) The actual witnessing, in his or her domain of experiences, of the phenomena deduced in (c) by the standard observer who actually performs in his or her praxis of living the operations stipulated also in (c).

-The above citations contain several, fundamental revelations about autopoiesis and systems sciences in general:
+The above citation contains a number of fundamental revelations about autopoiesis and systems sciences in general:

-- The observer is an autopoietic (living) dynamical system with the capability to explain (model) phenomena observed in its praxis of living (in the domain of operational coherences of the praxis of living);
+- The observer is an autopoietic dynamical (living) system with the capability to explain (model) phenomena observed during its praxis of living (in the domain of operational coherences of its praxis of living);

 - These explanations can be interpreted by other standard observers living in the same phenomenal domain of operational coherences of their praxis of living

-- The praxis of living of the observers spans through two adjacent but non-intersecting phenomenal domains:
+- The praxis of living of an observer stretches through two adjacent but non-intersecting phenomenal domains:

-- the domain of interactions (function) of its elements as a composite entity (his or her domain of experiences)
+- the (internal) domain of interactions (function) of its elements as a composite entity (his or her domain of experiences)

-- the domain of interactions in the environment as a simple unity (behavior in the domain of operational coherences).
+- the (external) domain of interactions of the observer in its environment as a simple unity or whole (behavior in the domain of operational coherences).

 - The oldest type of modelling is storytelling, first by pictures and then by spoken and written language.

 - The model is a message produced by the observer to communicate with other observers.

 - Except for DNA where the model is part of the machine?

 - All autopoietic (living) machines are observers trying to make sense (extract meaning) from their environment?

 - What is the relationship between life (autopoiesis), observation and cognition?